Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{Archival photometry}

-The progenitor of M31-2014-DS1 has been reported in historical archival optical and infrared source catalogs including USNO-B1.0\cite{Monet2003} and 2MASS\cite{Skrutskie2006}.
-It was previously designated as an irregular variable star in the field of M31\cite{Kaluzny1998} and designated the name V7984\,M31B.
+The progenitor of M31-2014-DS1 has been reported in historical archival optical and infrared source catalogs.
+It was previously considered as an irregular variable star in the field of M31\cite{Kaluzny1998} and designated as V7984\,M31B.
 We searched for archival time resolved photometry of the source from ground and space-based surveys.
-The field was observed with the Palomar Transient Factory\cite{Law2009} between 2010 and 2014 in the $r$-filter, and we retrieved time resolved photometry of the source from the online catalog\cite{Ofek2012} at the NASA/IPAC Infrared Science Archive.
-The source was observed in the $grizy$ filters by the PanSTARRS1 (PS1\cite{Chambers2016}) survey between 2010 and 2014, and we retrieved the point source photometry from the online source catalog\cite{Flewelling2020}.
-We derive MIR photometry from NEOWISE images by performing forced PSF photometry on the \texttt{unwise} images prior to image subtraction.
-We retrieved optical photometry of the source between 2014 and 2017 in the Gaia $G$, $BP$ and $RP$ filters released as part of the Gaia-Andromeda survey\cite{Evans2023} in Gaia DR3.
-While the source was observed as part of the Zwicky Transient Facility (ZTF\cite{Bellm2019a}) optical survey between 2018 and 2024, there is no source detected at the position in $g$ and $r$-bands, in either the stacked reference image or individual epochs of observation.
-We derive $5\sigma$ upper limits on the source flux by retrieving forced PSF photometry on the ZTF difference images\cite{Masci2019}, and stacking the non-detection upper limits in bins of 60\,d.
-The archival light curve is shown in Figure \ref{fig:cutout}, and provided in Table \ref{tab:photometry}.
+The field was observed with the PTF\cite{Law2009, Rau2009} between 2010 and 2014 in the $r$-filter; we retrieved time resolved photometry of the source from the survey archive\cite{Ofek2012}.
+The source was observed in the $grizy$ filters by the PS1 survey \cite{Chambers2016} between 2010 and 2014; we retrieved the point source photometry from the online source catalog\cite{Flewelling2020}.
+We retrieved optical photometry of the source between 2014 and 2017 in the Gaia $G$, $BP$ and $RP$ passbands from the Gaia-Andromeda survey\cite{Evans2023} in Gaia DR3.
+This was observed as part of the Zwicky Transient Facility (ZTF\cite{Bellm2019a}) optical survey between 2018 and 2024, but there is no source detected at that position in $g$ and $r$-bands, in either the stacked reference image or individual epochs of observation.
+We derive $5\sigma$ upper limits on the source flux from forced Point Spread Function (PSF) photometry on the ZTF difference images\cite{Masci2019}, and stacking the non-detection upper limits in bins of 60\,d.
+The archival light curve is shown in Figure \ref{fig:optirlc}, and all photometry is provided in the online data repository.